bobbyharchive-art/Beginner-projects-tutorials-from-others-/README.md

 # Snake Game in Python 🐍🎮

 Tutorial by: https://www.youtube.com/@TokyoEdTech

 A simple Snake Game built with Python's `turtle` module.
-This is part of my coding journey as I learn Python.
+This is my first Python project!
+I'm documenting my coding journey here on GitHub as I learn and build projects.

 ## Controls
 - W = Up